Afro–Saint Lucians

-Afro-Saint Lucians or West African-Saint Lucians, are Saint Lucians whose ancestry lies within the West Africa.
+Afro-Saint Lucians or West African-Saint Lucians, are Saint Lucians whose ancestry lies within West and Central Africa.
+However, many Afro-Saint Lucians also have small amounts of other ancestry such as Arawak, European and Indian.

-As of 2013, people of West African descent are the majority in Saint Lucia, accounting for 82.5% of the country's population.
-An additional 11.9% of the country is multiracial, predominantly of Afro-European descent (mixture of Bantu and European groups) and Afro-Indian descent (mixture of Bantu and Indian/Asian groups).
+As of 2013, people of West and Central African descent are the majority in Saint Lucia, accounting for 82.5% of the country's population.
+An additional 11.9% of the country is multiracial, predominantly of Afro-European descent (mixture of various West and Central African ethnic groups and European groups) and Afro-Indian descent (mixture of African and Indian/South Asian).